Dozens of vehicles crash on icy Baltimore road, killing two

 In the 55-vehicle pileup, a bystander's video shows the skidding fuel truck hitting a barrier and flipping over in a gap between the north and southbound lanes.
 As the fireball spread, approaching cars and trucks can be seen attempting to stop but instead plowing into one another.

-"I want to share my deepest condolences to those affected by this morning's multi-vehicle crash," Baltimore Mayor Catherine Push said in a statement.
+"I want to share my deepest condolences to those affected by this morning's multi-vehicle crash," Baltimore Mayor Catherine Pugh said in a statement.
 "Today's icy road conditions remind us all that it is imperative to exercise extreme caution due to severe weather."

 The crash forced the closure of the northbound lanes on the highway.
 Photos posted online showed dozens of emergency vehicles and tow trucks on the scene.